 The Blue Pearl of Morocco is tucked in the mountains in the northern part of the country.
 It can get pretty chilly in the morning, but the good thing is, unlike Fes, you don’t need to get your jacket on and off all the time.
 Put it on and forget about it.
 It would be a rare occasion to get too hot.
 Chefchaouen in December feels like early spring in Europe with less rain.

-Read More: The Best Spots in Chefchaouen
+See Also: The Top Photo Spots in Chefchaouen

 Sahara Desert / Merzouga in December